fncokg/pandoc-tex-numbering/README.md

 - `table-prefix`: The prefix of the table reference.
 Default is "Table".
 - `equation-prefix`: The prefix of the equation reference.
 Default is "Equation".
 - `section-prefix`: The prefix of the section reference.
 Default is "Section".
 - `prefix-space`: Whether to add a space between the prefix and the number.
-Default is `True` (for some languages, the space may not be needed).
+Default is `true` (for some languages, the space may not be needed).

 **Note: multiple references are not supported currently.** Try to use `Figures \ref{fig:1} and \ref{fig:2}` instead of `\cref{fig:1,fig:2}` for now.